Frequently Asked Questions

 Big time.
 Unfortunately, by contract you are required to pay for “excessive wear and tear”.
 Let me fix those scratches and dents before the dealer or lease company sees it.
 I can save you money since you receive the cost benefit of a more efficient repair method.
 Don’t pay more for traditional methods needlessly.

 When it comes to scratches & dents, trust Kelley Blue Book.
 They can show you what your car is worth looking great vs having damage.
-Also, let me carefully inspect your car for free.
+Also, let me carefully inspect your car.
 Please see my “Selling Your Car” page.

 Yes.
 I guarantee an expert color match.